johanclasson/Wcf.Extensions.OpenIdConnect/README.md

 ### ADFS Compatibility

 ADFS uses a non standard value for the `iss` claim in access tokens.
-[OpenID Connect states](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) that the issuer should be identical to the `issuer` field which is present in the metadata at the OpenID discovery endpoint.
+OpenID Connect states [(ref.)](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) that the issuer should be identical to the `issuer` field which is present in the metadata at the OpenID discovery endpoint.
 ADFS uses `access_token_issuer` instead.

-Where does its value come from?
-One might guess that the Federation Service property IdTokenIssuer would be used for `access_token_issuer`, but no. It is taken from the Federation Service Identifier which is automatically set during installation.
+The value of `access_token_issuer` is taken from the Federation Service property `Identifier` which is automatically set during installation. _(One might guess that it would be taken from the Federation Service property `IdTokenIssuer`, but this is not the case.)_

-The Federation Service Identifier can be changed with the PowerShell command `Set-AdfsProperties -Identifier https://{my-authorization-server}`, but that might not be something that is an option in an existing federation setup because of relying parties and upstream identity providers.
+The Federation Service `Identifier` can be changed with the PowerShell command `Set-AdfsProperties -Identifier https://{my-authorization-server}`, but that might not be something that is an option in an existing federation setup because of relying parties and upstream identity providers.

 The wrapped JWT authorization service behavior handles this by using the `access_token_issuer` field if it exists.
 And if the field does not exist, it falls back to the standard `issuer` field.
-That way it is compatible with ADFS and also other products, such as Azure AD.
+That way it is compatible with both ADFS and other products, such as Azure AD.